Leonard-B212/llm-bjj-wiki/README.md

 ```markdown
 [[Side-Control]]

 [[Mount]]

 [[Butterfly-Guard]]

 [[Armbar]]
 ```

 Existing note titles are supplied to the writer as canonical entities.
 Links to meaningful BJJ entities may also be created before the corresponding note exists, allowing the wiki to develop naturally over time.

+Generic classification or contextual words are not automatically treated as part of an entity name.
+At the same time, established technique names such as `[[Butterfly-Sweep]]` or `[[Single-Leg-Takedown]]` may legitimately contain their classification.

 Detailed linking and terminology behavior is defined in `app/schemas/global_rules.md`.

 ### Retrieval

-Questions are answered using hybrid retrieval.
+Questions are answered using hybrid retrieval with additional Wiki-Link-aware context expansion.

-**Semantic search** uses ChromaDB embeddings to find notes related to the question.
+**Semantic search** uses ChromaDB embeddings to find notes related to the meaning of the question.

 **Title matching** directly matches normalized note titles against the query.
 Matching is case- and hyphen-insensitive, so: